rimksky/10segcolorled_i2c_attiny2313/Readme.md

 However, it was confirmed that I2C bus lock occurred by issuing consecutive commands.
 It is recommended to delay about 10ms after sending one command.

+Four I2C addresses can be selected from 0x55 to 0x58 depending on whether PA0 / PA1 is connected to GND.

 ## Demo Circut